Law Office of Christopher A. Pearsall, Esquire

-Exclusively Serving Divorce and Family Law Clients for 19+ Years
+Exclusively Serving RI Divorce and Family Law Clients since 2000

 Child custody is the legal right of a parent or guardian to participate in the major decisions affecting the well-being of a minor child's life, including but not limited to aspects of the child's life such as religious upbringing, medical care and procedures, educational choices, daycare facilities, extra-curricular activities, etc.